-- W. Maximum Achievable Control Technology (MACT) Standard A "maximum achievable control technology standard" refers to any maximum achievable control technology emission limit or other requirement promulgated pursuant to section 112(d) of the CAA as set forth in 40 CFR Part 63. - U₩.
-Minor Permit Modification A "minor permit modification" is any modification to a federally-enforceable condition on a permit to operate which: 1) is not a significant permit modification, and 2) is not an administrative permit amendment.
-[Reference: 40 CFR Part 70.7(e)(2)] - VX.
-Permit Modification A "permit modification" is any addition, deletion, or revision to a permit to operate condition.
-[Reference: 40 CFR Part 70.2 Permit Modification and Permit Revision] - WY.
-Potential to Emit For the purposes of Rule XXX, "potential to emit" as it applies to an emissions unit and a stationary source is defined below. - Emissions Unit The "potential to emit" for an emissions unit is the maximum capacity of the unit to emit a regulated air pollutant or HAP considering the unit's physical and operational design.
-Physical and operational limitations on the emissions unit shall be treated as part of its design, if the limitations are set forth in permit conditions which address applicable federal requirements.
-For limitations that are applicable federal requirements, the pPhysical and operational limitations to be considered in determining maximum capacity to emit shall include, but are not limited to, the following: limits placed on emissions; and restrictions on operations, such as hours of operation and type or amount of material combusted, stored, or processed. - 2.
+- Q. Hazardous Air Pollutant (HAP) A "hazardous air pollutant" is any air pollutant listed pursuant to section 112(b) of the CAA. - R. Health and Safety Code (H&SC) "Health and Safety Code" refers to the California Health and Safety Code. - S. Initial Permit An "initial permit" is the first operating permit for which a source submits an application that addresses the requirements of the federal operating permits program as implemented by Regulation X. - T. Major Source A "major source" is a stationary source which has the potential to emit a regulated air pollutant or a HAP in quantities equal to or exceeding the lesser of any of the following thresholds: - 1.
+100 tons per year (tpy) of any regulated air pollutant; - 2.
+10 tpy of one HAP or 25 tpy of two or more HAPs; or - 3.
+Any lesser quantity threshold promulgated by the U.S. EPA.
+[Reference: 40 CFR Part 70.2 Major Source] - Minor Permit Modification A "minor permit modification" is any modification to a federally-enforceable condition on a permit to operate which: 1) is not a significant permit modification, and 2) is not an administrative permit amendment.
+[Reference: 40 CFR Part 70.7(e)(2)] - V. Owner or Operator An "owner or operator" is any person who owns, leases, operates, controls, or supervises a stationary source. - W. Permit Modification A "permit modification" is any addition, deletion, or revision to a permit to operate condition.
+[Reference: 40 CFR Part 70.2 Permit Modification and Permit Revision] - X. Potential to Emit For the purposes of Regulation X, "potential to emit" as it applies to an emissions unit and a stationary source is defined below. - 1.
+Emissions Unit The "potential to emit" for an emissions unit is the maximum capacity of the unit to emit a regulated air pollutant or HAP considering the unit's physical and operational design.
+Physical and operational limitations on the emissions unit shall be treated as part of its design, if the limitations are set forth in permit conditions or in rules or regulations that are legally and practicably enforceable by U.S. EPA and citizens or by the District.
+Physical and operational limitations shall include, but are not limited to, the following: limits placed on emissions and restrictions on hours of operation and type or amount of material combusted, stored, or processed. - 2.
 Stationary Source The "potential to emit" for a stationary source is the sum of the potential to emit from all emissions units at the stationary source.
 If two or more HAPs are emitted at a stationary source, the potential to emit for each of those HAPs shall be combined to determine applicability.
 Fugitive emissions shall be considered in determining the potential to emit for: 1) sources as specified in 40 CFR Part 70.2 Major Source (2), and 2) sources of HAP emissions.
 Notwithstanding the above, any HAP emissions from any oil or gas exploration or production well (with its associated equipment) and any pipeline compressor or pump station shall not be aggregated with emissions of similar units for the purpose of determining a major source of HAPs, whether or not such units are located in contiguous areas or are under common control.